AP Explains: Why African states have started leaving the ICC

 HEADING OUT

 Burundi kicked off the ICC departures this month when lawmakers overwhelmingly voted to leave the tribunal, just months after the court announced it would investigate recent political violence there.
-President Pierre Nkurunziza signed the bill on Tuesday.
-Now South Africa is deciding to leave as well, objecting to what it reportedly calls “perceptions of inequality and unfairness in the practice of the ICC.”
-With one of Africa’s most developed countries now pulling out, observers are waiting to see whether more states follow.
+President Pierre Nkurunziza signed the bill last week.
+South Africa last week announced it would leave as well, saying that handing a leader over to the ICC would amount to interference in another country’s affairs.
+It’s a dramatic turnaround for a country that was an early supporter of the court’s creation in the years after South Africa emerged from white minority rule and near-global isolation.
+With one of Africa’s most developed countries now pulling out, observers feared that more states would follow — and now Gambia is doing so.

-This version corrects to say al-Bashir visited South Africa in June 2015.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.